Smoking: Health effects

-Smoking is one of the leading preventable causes of deaths globally and is the cause of over 8 million deaths annually, 1.2 million of which are non-smokers who die due to second-hand smoke.
-In the United States, about 500,000 deaths per year are attributed to smoking-related diseases and a recent study estimated that as much as one-third of China's male population will have significantly shortened lifespans due to smoking.
+Smoking is one of the leading preventable causes of death globally and is the cause of over 7 million deaths annually, 1.6 million of which are non-smokers who die due to passive smoking.
+In the United States alone, about 480,000 individuals die annually due to smoking and a 2004 study estimated that as much as one-third of China's male population will have significantly shortened lifespans due to smoking.
 Male and female smokers lose an average of 13.2 and 14.5 years of life, respectively.

+Currently, the number of premature deaths in the US from tobacco use per year exceeds the number of employees in the tobacco industry by 4 to 1.
+It has been estimated that tobacco smoking will kill about 1 billion people in the 21st century if current smoking patterns continue, half of them before the age of 70.

 At least half of all lifelong smokers die earlier as a result of smoking.
 The risk of dying from lung cancer before age 85 is 22.1% for a male smoker and 11.9% for a female current smoker, in the absence of competing causes of death.
 The corresponding estimates for lifelong nonsmokers are a 1.1% probability of dying from lung cancer before age 85 for a man of European descent, and a 0.8% probability for a woman.
 Smoking just one cigarette a day results in a risk of coronary heart disease that is halfway between that of a heavy smoker and a non-smoker.
 The non-linear dose–response relationship may be explained by smoking's effect on platelet aggregation.

 Among the diseases that can be caused by smoking are vascular stenosis, lung cancer, heart attacks and chronic obstructive pulmonary disease (COPD).
-Smoking during pregnancy may cause ADHD to a fetus.
+Prenatal exposure to tobacco smoke is associated with a higher risk of attention deficit hyperactivity disorder (ADHD) in children, though it remains unclear whether the relationship is causal or reflects shared genetic and familial factors between parent and child.

 Smoking is a risk factor strongly associated with periodontitis and tooth loss.
 The effects of smoking on periodontal tissues depend on the number of cigarettes smoked daily and the duration of the habit.
-A study showed that smokers had 2.7 times and former smokers 2.3 times greater probabilities to have established periodontal disease than non‐smokers, independent of age, sex and plaque index, however, the effect of tobacco on periodontal tissues seems to be more pronounced in men than in women.
-Studies have found that smokers had greater odds for more severe dental bone loss compared to non‐smokers; also, people who smoke and drink alcohol heavily have much higher risk of developing oral cancer (mouth and lip) compared with people who do neither.
-Smoking can also cause milanosis in the mouth.
+A study showed that smokers and former smokers had 2.7 times and 2.3 times greater probabilities to have established periodontal disease than non‐smokers, respectively, independent of age, sex, and plaque index; however, the effect of tobacco on periodontal tissues seems to be more pronounced in men than in women.
+Studies have found that smokers had greater odds for more severe dental bone loss compared to non‐smokers.
+Also, people who smoke and drink alcohol heavily have much higher risk of developing oral cancer (mouth and lip) compared with people who do neither.
+Smoking can also cause melanosis in the mouth.